chef/automate/components/docs-chef-io/README.md

 Add an alias to the page metadata to redirect users from a page to the page you are editing.
 They are only needed if a page has been deleted and you want to redirect users from the deleted page to a new or existing page.

-## Resource Pages

-The resource pages are located in `www/content/inspec/resources/`.

-The InSpec resources index page is located in `www/content/inspec/resources/_index.md` and can be found on https://docs.chef.io/inspec/resources/

-The resource index page has a shortcode called `inspec_resources` that lists resource pages by platform.
-To use the shortcode, add the shortcode and specify the platform parameter: `{{< inspec_resources platform="<platform>" >}}`

-A resource page must be located in `www/content/inspec/resources` and must have the platform parameter set in its frontmatter.
-Add `platform = <platform>` to the page frontmatter to add the platform parameter.
-For example, the `aide_conf.md` resource frontmatter has `platform = "linux"` in its page frontmatter.

 ## Data Content